tomwhartung/always_learning_python/0-hello_world/startproject/README.md

 ## Why so many versions?

-Right about the time I got two of these actually working, I figure out how I should have set it up.
+Right about the time I got two of these actually working, I figured out how I should have set it up.

 > "It's complicated"